nbdd0121/muntjac-soc/docs/tutorial.md

 * Device tree compiler
 * Flex and Bison
 * GCC toolchain for cross-compilation
-  * Both Linux target and ELF target are required
 * Rustc and Cargo

 Device tree compiler, flex and bison should be available from your distribution.
 If you are using a Debian-based system,